avdgaag/wally/README.md

 To start your new Phoenix application:

 1. Install dependencies with `mix deps.get` and then `npm install`.
+2. Start your Redis database with `redis-server`.
-2. Start Phoenix endpoint with `mix phoenix.server`
+2. Start Phoenix endpoint with `mix phoenix.server`.

 Now you can visit `localhost:4000` from your browser.